Welcome to today's edition of the Rush 24-7 podcast.

 We want your America, he said in remarks directed to Howard Dean.

-We need today, more than ever, to reinforce and renew that strategic alliance between the United States and Europe, Socrates said.
+We need today, more than ever, to reinforce and renew that strategic alliance between the United States and Europe.

-Socialists are center-left governments currently hold or share power in just over half of uh Europe.
+Socialists or center-left governments currently hold or share power in just over half of Europe.

-So Krates said that uh Howard Dean's Democrats should know that they can count on European socialists.
+Sokrates said that Howard Dean's Democrats should know that they can count on European socialists.

 Now, I know it's funny in its own right, but let's put it in perspective and in some context.